iluvcapra/ucs-community/docs/ucs_file_naming_convention.rst

 the ``CatID`` is really at the heart of this entire system.
 It is the **only requirement** to use the system, and it must not be altered from the list.
 We ask that the case also be honored.
-It is what guarantees that anyone relwasing a wood door agrees that the short abbreviated form for this ``Category``/``SubCategory`` pair will be DOORWood.
+It is what guarantees that anyone releasing a wood door agrees that the short abbreviated form for this ``Category``/``SubCategory`` pair will be DOORWood.

 This will allow any user of the system to know exactly where that sound belongs.
-And using many of the scripts developed and being developed, most common database programs can parse that out easily into the Category and SubCategory fields, and also in some cases build a ``CategoryFull`` field by looking up the ``CatID``, matching to the list, and then pasting the matched fields together with a hyphen.
-So DOORWOod becomes DOORS-WOOD.
+And using many of the scripts developed and being developed, most common database programs can parse that out easily into the ``Category`` and ``SubCategory`` fields, and also in some cases build a ``CategoryFull`` field by looking up the ``CatID``, matching to the list, and then pasting the matched fields together with a hyphen.
+So DOORWood becomes DOORS-WOOD.

 An example of a section of the UCS list is below: